engmaths/emat30008/assessment.md

   * pseudo-arclength continuation implemented for arbitrary functions,
   * discretisations of limit cycle oscillations of ODEs using numerical shooting,
   * discretisations of diffusive PDEs using finite differences,
-  * time simulation codes to verify the long-time behaviour of ODEs and PDEs (e.g., Runge-Kutta and Crank-Nicholson).
+  * time simulation codes to verify the long-time behaviour of ODEs and PDEs (e.g., Euler and Runge-Kutta).
+* code design decisions are strongly justified and analysed in depth
+* reflective log that is critical and insightful; balanced but never negative

 A **bare pass** answer would demonstrate